smart-on-fhir/health-cards/docs/index.md

   ]
 }
 ```

+Alternatively, issuers can make the Health Card available **embedded in a QR code** (for instance, printed on a paper-based vaccination record or after-visit summary document).
+See [Health Cards in QR Codes](#health-cards-in-qr-codes) for details.

 Finally, the Health Wallet asks the user if they want to save any/all of the supplied credentials.